Compensation – lawyer in Norway

 What is an accident at work?
 What is an occupational injury?

 A definition of an accident at work which is an occupational injury:

 An occupational injury is a personal injury, an illness or death caused by an accident at work.
-An accident at work is considered to be a sudden or unexpected external incident to which one has been exposed.
+In legal terms an accident at work is considered to be a sudden or unexpected external incident to which one has been exposed.